3 Great Benefits of Becoming a Medical Receptionist

 Getting into a career as a medical office receptionist is usually a pretty fast process.
 Specialized schooling for this field typically takes only one or two years at the very most.
 And some programs last only a few months.
 It's just long enough to give you a practical understanding of areas like healthcare terminology, office procedures, and commonly used computer applications (e.g., Microsoft Office).

 Then you can start enjoying a good income relative to the short amount of training needed.
-For example, receptionists and switchboard operators in Canada can earn hourly wages as high as $24.28 or more.
-And with a little schooling in an area like medical office administration, that amount can go up to $26.08 or more.† Of course, starting wages tend to be a little lower, but many employers will bump up your salary as they see how well you contribute to their teams.
+For example, medical receptionists and office assistants in Canada can earn hourly wages as high as $25.25 or more. † Of course, starting wages tend to be a little lower, but many employers will bump up your salary as they see how well you contribute to their teams.

 Plus, a lot of employers in the health and medical sector provide extra benefits to their staff, such as vacation and supplementary insurance for things like vision, dental, and prescription coverage.